michgz/ac7maker/investigative/README.md

 # Investigative Directory
 This directory contains scripts to help investigate the behaviour of the keyboard.
 They are very specific to my computer setup so they shouldn't be expected to work on other systems without a lot of changes.
-They're just put here in case the are helpful to somebody.

 ## filter_spectral.py
 A program for investigating the effect of different filter parameters on tones.
 The keyboard